 Accepted Manuscript File Formats

 Please submit your paper in MS Word (.doc or .docx) file format according to the detailed instructions given below.
 The number of pages is at the discretion of the authors.
 Average papers are 10-20 pages long.
+Use font no less than 10 (Times New Roman, Arial, Calibri – are preferable).
 When preparing your paper for publication, pay particular attention to your research methods, key results, and language.
 To ensure rapid review and publication, please adhere to the following guidelines.

 Manuscripts must be written in English.
 If English is not the author's mother tongue, we recommend that the paper be proofread to ensure its accuracy and improve the language quality.
 The publisher can provide a copy-editing service for an additional payment.

 General: Manuscripts must be type-written, double-spaced with wide margins.
 The first page of the manuscript should include (a) Title of Manuscript; (b) Names, addresses, and email addresses of all co-authors; (c) Name, complete address, telephone number, fax number, and email address of the corresponding author; and (d) Abstract.
 An electronic copy of the paper will be submitted for consideration and publication.
 The editors reserve the right to adjust the style to certain standards for uniformity.

 Paper Length: The editors generally encourage brevity for all Research Papers.
 Short Communications will be given priority for rapid publication.

 Abstracts: Abstracts should not exceed 250 words and should not contain a full reference.